Woman just missed mother’s death due to care home Covid rules, inquiry told

 She said: “I got to a certain point where I didn’t know if mum knew I was her daughter but she knew I was someone that made her happy in her presence, I could get smiles and acknowledgement from her.

-Ms Hamilton, a member of Care Home Relatives Scotland (CHRS), launched a campaign for changes to the law through the introduction of Anne’s Law, named after her mother, who herself was a care home worker.
+Ms Hamilton, a member of Care Home Relatives Scotland (CHRS), launched a campaign for change with the introduction of Anne’s Law, named after her mother, who herself was a care home worker.

-New standards were introduced last year allowing designated friends or family members of care home residents to enjoy the same access rights to facilities as staff, however Ms Hamilton said more still needs to be done and is continuing with her campaign.
+New standards were introduced last year allowing designated friends or family members of care home residents to enjoy the same access rights to facilities as staff.
+However, Ms Hamilton said more still needs to be done and she is continuing with her campaign.

-The inquiry also heard from Ms Hamilton’s father Campbell Duke, who described how it felt as though care home residents were kept “under lock and key” during the pandemic.
+The inquiry also heard from Ms Hamilton’s father Campbell Duke, who said it felt like care home residents were kept “under lock and key” during the pandemic.

 He said: “My wife was one of the few sectors of society which literally had somebody standing at their front door with the keys saying: ‘You shall not pass.'”